Picture groups and maximal green sequences: Appendix

 \begin{proof} If $x_0$ lies in the interior of $D(\alpha)$, $\brk{x_0,\gamma}<0$ for all subroots $\gamma\subsetneq \alpha$.
 So, $x_0\notin D(\gamma)$.
 So, $\alpha$ is minimal.
 The converse follows in the same way. \end{proof}

 A wide subcategory $\cW\subset mod\text-\Lambda$ has \und{rank $k$} if it is isomorphic to the module category of an hereditary algebra with $k$ simple modules.
 More concretely, such a wide subcategory contains $k$ $\Hom$-orthogonal exceptional modules forming an exceptional sequence: $X_1,X_2,\cdots,X_k$.
 In other words, $\Ext(X_j,X_i)=0$ for $j\ge i$.
 And all other objects of $\cW$ are iterated extensions of the $X_i$ with each other.
 From this description we see that the $X_i$ are objects of $\cW$ of minimal length, i.e., proper subobjects and proper quotient objects of the $X_i$ do not lie in $\cW$.
 In particular, the $X_i$ are uniquely determined by $\cW$.
+In general, not every wide subcategory of $mod\text-\Lambda$ has finite rank.
+For example, when $\Lambda$ has infinite representation type, the subcategory of regular modules is a wide subcategory of infinite rank since the Auslander-Reiten translation functor $\tau$ is an automorphism on this subcategory.

-One special case which we need in this paper is the case $k=n$.
+One special case of a finite rank wide subcategory which we need in this paper is the case $k=n$.

 \begin{thm} Let $(E_1,\cdots,E_n)$ be an exceptional sequence of $\Hom$-orthogonal objects in $mod\text-\Lambda$.
 Then all $E_i$ are simple.
 In particular, $mod\text-\Lambda$ is the only wide subcategory of rank $n$. \end{thm}